DigitalPublishingToolkit/Money-Lab-Reader/md/2_2-RobinHood.md

 That it has value?
 Of what is this value made?
 You must trust.
-Think about the Bernie Madoff affair for example, the largest financial fraud in U.S. history, how long he was able to carry on his investment scam, just because he was the ex-chairman of Nasdaq.
+Think about the Bernie Madoff affair for example, the largest financial fraud in U.S. history, how long he was able to carry on his investment scam, just because he was the ex-chairman of NASDAQ.
 The big banks spend billions to appear trustworthy and seduce people to trust them.
 On average banks have 20 to 30 sales people per one analyst.
 That is their real business.
 And do you think we should trust them?
 I mean, after all